originphp/website/source/docs/view/form-helper.md

 - div: change the name of the div that input element is wrapped in e.g. form-group
 - class: change the name of the class of the input element e.g. form-input
-- label: (default:true), boolean, a string which will be the label text, or an array with the text key and any other options e.g. class
+- label: (default:true), boolean, a string which will be the label text, or an array with the text key and any other options
+- escape: (default:true) escape values
+ e.g. class

- All other options will be passed to the form element, if it does not recognise the option it will treat it as an attribute.
+ All other options will be passed to the form element, if it does not recognize the option it will treat it as an attribute.

 ```php
 echo $this->Form->control('name',['placeholder'=>'enter your name']);